eslang50/chart-app/README.md

 I then started working on the Next.js app set up.
 Having the built in routing system was very helpful instead of having to use React router so I decided to create a dashboard page and the 4 charts in their own directories.
 On each page I grabbed the data using the fetch API and used the data to populate the charts.
 I later configured the pages to all use a custom Chart component I created to simplify the code duplication with fetching.

 With charting, I first started using Chart.js which worked but it was difficult to get a working candlestick chart (it wasn't built in but they had a working chart here (https://github.com/chartjs/chartjs-chart-financial/tree/master/docs), but relatively new so there weren't any docs on how to get started).
 I ended up switching over to echarts which had a lot of documentation (very helpful) and a built in candlestick type which worked!

+Docker was also really fun to implement, I never created one for a full stack project before but using tutorials and documentation helped